jcl-concept/awox-smartplug/README.md

 ## Tips

 - If you're working on an addon with a UI, it might get annoying to start and stop the addon each time you want to make a change to the backend.
 You can open the addon in one browser tab, then open another browser tab in which you disable the addon.
 Then start the addon from SSH with `python3 main.py`.
 The first tab's UI will be able to communicate with the backend that you just started.
+- You may enjoy the Seashell addon, which lets you run shell commands from the user interface.